-Last spring, Aaron Waldron responded to a Ranch social media requesting asking people to send Easter messages for our kids.
+Last spring, Aaron Waldron responded to a Ranch social media request asking people to send Easter messages for our kids.
 On the form he completed, Aaron listed his address as Scotland.
 We were super excited to hear from someone in Scotland who cared about our kids.
-And, even more excited to hear Aaron had lived at the Ranch in the late 1980s.
+And even more excited to hear Aaron had lived at the Ranch in the late 1980s.
 He was very grateful for the care he received and wanted to share his story in the hopes it would encourage others to seek help for their children.
 Here is Aaron's story.

 The Ranch changed the trajectory of Aaron Waldron's life.